Android-for-Python/Android-for-Python-Users/README.md

 If the "Built Distribution" contains files that end with `win32.whl`, `and64.whl`, `arm64.whl` or similar ([for example](https://pypi.org/project/opencv-python/#files)) then the package is NOT pure Python, and will require a recipe.

-If the module requires a recipe, check the list of available [recipes](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).
+If the package requires a recipe, check the list of available [recipes](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).
 Note that the recipe name is not always identical to the Pypi package name, for example the "opencv-python" package has a recipe named "opencv".

 [See also.](#requirements)